jor-/oed/README.txt

 ## Copyright

-Author: Joscha Reimer, jor@informatik.uni-kiel.de, 2010-2013
+Copyright (C) 2010-2015 Joscha Reimer jor@informatik.uni-kiel.de

 This file is part of the Optimal Experimental Design Toolbox.